To fully understand pipe class and piping specification you must know the basics of the piping.

 - DN – Diameter Nominal

-You can check the complete guide on Pipe Size and Schedule (Click on the link) for in-depth understanding.
+You can check the complete guide on Pipe Size and Schedule (Click on the link) for an in-depth understanding.

 - ASME B36.10 – Welded and Seamless Wrought Steel Pipe (Carbon & Alloy Steel)